Character-Driven & Action-Packed Stories

 At Braun Ink, we write and produce memoirs and biographies that are character-driven, action-packed, and insight-rich.
-We conduct research, write, and then produce the work in various formats including print, electronic, and audio.
-We also create companion pieces, such as short videos and engaging presentations.
+We interview clients, conduct research, write, and then produce the book in various formats including print, electronic, and audio.

 While our clients typically prefer memoirs and biographies that are 125-250 pages, we write books of all lengths.

-The Braun Collection, a growing suite of executive biographies and memoirs that intimately acquaint global business people with executives and entrepreneurs across industries and geographies.
+- The Braun Collection—our business-focused publishing imprint.
+The Braun Collection is a suite of executive biographies and memoirs that intimately acquaint global business people with executives and entrepreneurs across industries and geographies.
 These skillfully written, action-packed books go deep fast to uncover the lives, backgrounds, obstacles, opportunities, and best and worst ideas of the decision-makers who have changed the business landscape.
-The biographies and memoirs include companion pieces such as presentations, videos, chapter summaries and study guides.
+The biographies and memoirs include companion pieces for classrooms such as Teaching Notes, Video Shorts, Quick Notes, Live Video Visits, and more.

 Friends and family pay humorous (and serious) tribute to Ham Biggar by recalling his years of playing squash, hunting, and building restaurants and night clubs.
 Each vignette beats with love for the man and his passion for life.